bbennett905/GLRenderer/README.md

 * Add tonemapping support
 * Improved memory management system
 * Create more primitives (possibly generating vertices & indices)
-* Load materials/scenes from file
+* Load scenes from file
 * See in-file TODOs for others...
 * And hopefully lots more, later on